gnolang/faucet-hub/README.md

 come with a reCaptcha set up.

 To set up a reCaptcha keypair for your faucet, check out the [reCaptcha Developer guide](https://developers.google.com/recaptcha).
-After obtaining a reCaptcha keypair, you will be able to use the public key to add your faucet in the Hub configuration.
+You will be able to use the public key to add your faucet in the Hub configuration.

 ### Adding your faucet to the Hub
-After setting up your faucet along with a correct reCaptcha, adding your faucet to the Hub is as simple as providing a PR with a JSON config to this repo.
+After setting up your faucet and obtaining a reCaptcha keypair, adding your faucet to the Hub is as simple as providing a PR with a JSON config to this repo.

 To add your faucet to the Hub, you need to provide your faucet configuration